How Often Should You Water a Cactus (A Complete Guide)

 If you live somewhere very hot where it becomes over 100 degrees Fahrenheit during summer days, you might want to water twice a week if they are indoors or near a window because of the extra heat.

-When growing cacti outdoors, you should aim to water once or twice a week during the summer months.
+When growing cacti outdoors, you should aim to water once or twice a week during summer.
 Don’t worry about watering them the next day if it rains.

-But if it is dry, give them some more water, so they don’t get flushed out.
+But if it is dry, give them more water so they don’t get flushed out.

 If you live in a cooler climate with weather fluctuations of hot and cold temperatures or freezing winters, your cactus will require less water than the ones grown somewhere warmer with the regular summer heat.